This tutorial will walk you through creation of your account and a test study in Qiita.

 Studies are the source of data for Qiita.
 Studies can contain only one set of samples but can contain multiple sets of raw data, each of which can have a different preparation – for example, 16S, shotgun metagenomics, and metabolomics, or even multiple preparations of the same type (e.g., a plate rerun, biological and technical replicates, etc).

-In this tutorial, our study contains 30 samples, each with two types of data: 16S and metabolomic.
-To represent this project in Qiita, you will need to create a single study with a single sample information file that contains all 30 samples.
-Then, you will link separate preparation files for each data type.
+In the analysis tutorial, our study contains 30 samples, each with two types of data: 16S and metabolomic.
+To represent this project in Qiita, we created a single study with a single sample information file that contains all 30 samples.
+Then, we linked separate preparation files for each data type.

 Creating an example study¶